 To overcome this obstacle and streamline freight transportation, Norfolk Southern created a public-private partnership with the Federal Highway Administration and the states of Virginia, West Virginia, and Ohio.
-(See video.)
 Operational constraints required all work to be done in tightly constrained track windows.

 In 2005, Norfolk Southern retained Mott MacDonald as prime consultant responsible for clearance improvements along the route between Walton, VA and Columbus, OH.

-Mott MacDonald performed preliminary engineering, final design, and construction support for track lowering and improvements at 34 tunnels, five thru-truss bridges, and two overhead bridges.
+We performed preliminary engineering, final design, and construction support for track lowering and improvements at 34 tunnels, five thru-truss bridges, and two overhead bridges.

 Laser car measurements, topographic surveys, geotechnical borings, liner samples, and visual inspections were used to establish the existing baseline conditions and to evaluate the potential for tunnel modifications to provide additional clearance.
 Preliminary engineering studies were performed to develop a construction cost estimate and schedule for the project.

-Mott MacDonald also analyzed the alternative solution of providing double track through one of the existing single-track segments.
+We also analyzed the alternative solution of providing double track through one of the existing single-track segments.
 Preliminary designs were developed to produce the final bidding documents.

-The Observational Approach was used to reduce the cost and duration of design phase field investigations to minimize impacts to the operating railroad.
-An adaptation of the Sequential Excavation Method, this approach requires construction phase monitoring by engineering and inspection staff who are familiar with tunneling and geology.
+The observational approach was used to reduce the cost and duration of design phase field investigations to minimize impacts to the operating railroad.
+An adaptation of the sequential excavation method, this approach requires construction phase monitoring by engineering and inspection staff who are familiar with tunneling and geology.

 Completed in 2010, the project cleared the way for trains that can carry a double stack of intermodal freight containers.
 The result is increased capacity, reduced transit time, a 200-mile-shorter route, and less tractor-trailer traffic.
 Shipping containers unloaded at Norfolk, VA can now reach Columbus, OH in 24 hours.

-Mott MacDonald's use of the Observational Approach allowed construction to be initiated earlier in the project cycle, reducing project delivery time and allowing the client to realize project benefits sooner.
+Mott MacDonald's use of the observational approach allowed construction to be initiated earlier in the project cycle, reducing project delivery time and allowing the client to realize project benefits sooner.